Gå till innehåll

 Toxicity – the potential to poison aquatic organisms.

-Acute toxicity for aquatic organisms is assessed based on the results of toxicity tests on species from three different trophic levels in the food chain: algae, crustaceans and fish (OECD Test Guidelines 201, 202 and 203, or equivalent).
-Data for the most sensitive organism is used in the assessment, which is divided into four categories [14,15] as follows:
+Acute toxicity to aquatic organisms is assessed based on the results of toxicity tests on species from three trophic levels: algae, crustaceans, and fish (OECD Test Guidelines 201, 202, and 203, or equivalent).
+Data from the most sensitive organism are used in the assessment, which is divided into four categories [10,11] as follows:

 Classification of acute toxicity